 “One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

-When listeners visit musicians’ websites, they absorb the artists’ personalities via images, media, and bios.
+When listeners and concert presenters visit musicians’ websites, they absorb the artists’ personalities via images, media, and bios.

-All too often, though, musicians write bios that leave music lovers yawning.
+All too often, though, musicians write bios that leave music lovers and concert presenters yawning.

 Countless bios, for instance, only list cold facts – where performers grew up, went to school, gave debuts.

-Wouldn’t it be preferable for artists to convey the joyful nature of their work along with supplying data?
+Wouldn’t it be preferable for musicians to convey the distinctive aspects of their work along with supplying biographical data?
+By doing so, musicians can build deeper relationships with fans and provide presenters and journalists with content to share.

-Here’s a 4-step process that I use to help rising artists craft bios that win over listeners and presenters.
+Here’s a 4-step process that I use to help rising artists craft compelling bios.

 Step 1: List Items You Might Include

-As a preliminary step, open a Word file and document key facts: list events, accomplishments, and stories.
+As a preliminary step, open a file and document key facts as well as artistically important items.

-Write freely over several days, maybe in bulleted form, and don’t edit much.
+Write freely over several days, maybe in bulletted form, and don’t edit much.
 Let your ideas flow.

-Use the third person because your bio needs to be suited to publication in diverse media outlets.
+Use the third person because your bio needs to be suited to republication in diverse media outlets.

 Step 2: Organize Your List